 The kittens, now about seven months old, actively solicit petting and contact,

-since I have spent the most time working with them but with toys, my husband and the pet sitter and new people with toys can approach them.
+since I have spent the most time working with them but with toys, my husband,

+the pet sitter and new people can approach them.

 appeal that dogs enjoy.
 If it did, finding homes for cats like these would be easier.

 The truth is that not everybody likes cats.
-They hiss when scared and scratch when cornered or
+They hiss when scared and scratch

-two more kittens who have started to believe that trusting humans is a good
+are two more kittens who have started to believe that trusting humans is a good